-That a superior Digital/Multi-channel Experience = better Outcomes seems obvious in this new customer-centric marketing world.
+That a superior Digital/Omni-channel Experience = better Outcomes seems obvious in this new customer-centric marketing world.
 But few are doing it.

 Whatever your business objective — a launch, outsmarting the competition, RM, loyalty, adherence — this approach is a better way to assure competitive advantage.